 The greatest limitation of this research is that some nations lack information about their economic exports and imports or their regime type in the chosen databases.
 Island nations mainly faced this issue and therefore had less presence in the paper.
 Another issue was the absence of certain states from voting; they could not count as showing either support or non-support towards Russia.
 With economic data, the database only provided the top five nations that other nations would import and export to.
 It was unclear what the exports or imports were and the vague nature of the data made it hard to determine if high percentages were indicative of a genuine reliance or a trade ongoing due to proximity.
-Therefore, there were the least number of states with low economic interests and such an opposite result, where states with higher economic interests.
+Therefore, there were the least number of states with low economic interests and such an opposite result, where states with higher economic interests were shown to be more in support of Russia than those with the low interests.